 - A set of change clothes for mom, dad and the baby.

 - Nail Clippers for baby ( my hospital didn’t have them)

 Ultimate Hospital Bag Checklist:

 This ultimate hospital bag checklist will be useful to go through everything you might need at the hospital after giving birth.
-This list can be especially helpful for first time mom’s who have no clue about what to expect.
+This list can be especially helpful for first-time mom’s who have no clue what to expect.